 Tell us about the success you have had this year.

 This year I have had success in FFA , with my livestock, and at school.
 This year I competed at my last county fair and was named the Reserve Grand Champion Lamb and Senior Round Robin Winner at The Big Fresno Fair.
 As well as I had the chance to serve California FFA as a delegate at National FFA Convention and attend the Sacramento Leadership Experience.
 In school I have recently been named one of my class’s Valedictorians, Principles Medallion, and CEHS Top 3 Girls.

 Tell us about your recent success in FFA?

 Recently in FFA, I was fortunate to win the State Beef Production Proficiency.
 This is a proficiency that is based on my cattle project as a whole.
 It includes the scoring of my record book, my proficiency application and my interview.
 This process took a lot of work but it was an award that was one of my goals in FFA to accomplish and fortunately I was able to do just that.

 How has Sure Champ helped you achieve success in the showring?

 I first started using Sure Champ in 2011 after winning a bag at the National Junior Angus Show and now with Associated Feed being the west coast distributor I can buy it easily.
-I use the Sure Champ top-dress, Vita Charge stress tubs in every pen and Vita Charge paste when we are on the road.
+I use the Sure Champ top-dress, Vita Charge stress tubs in every pen and Vita Charge paste (transitioned to Vita Charge® Gel July 2019)when we are on the road.
 I also use a beef feed from Associated Feed called Rival Beast and Base that was developed by Blaine Rodgers and has Sure Champ in the feed.
 With the use of Sure Champ products I have noticed a positive difference in the hair coat and appetite of my cattle and know that now they are more competitive in the show ring because of this product.